svk31/bitshares-rpc/README.md

 PARAMS is optional for methods that do not take parameters, if needed it should be an array of parameters.

+See config.example.json for an example of how to configure the rpc parameters.
+They should match the parameters in your ".Bitshares/config.json" file.

 ##Examples

 Some specific use cases: